 Authors: Vartkes Yeghiayan, Esq. and Armen Manuk-Khaloyan, Yeghiayan Associates office historian.

-Day 13 of 30 Days of Testimony: Henry Theriault on the testimony Vahram Moorkian
+Henry Theriault on the testimony Vahram Moorkian

 Vahram Morookian describes an experience that in some ways was typical and in at least one way unusual for the Armenian Genocide.
 He was from Everek, a town in central Turkey near the well-known center of Kayseri.
 The Armenian population of his town was deported, which was the common form the genocide took in the months and years after the early 1915 extermination of the 250,000 Armenian men in the Ottoman army and the national Armenian political, cultural, and religious leadership beginning April 24, 1915.
 With most potential defenders and organizers removed, the deportations meant to destroy the remainder of the victim population proceeded, village by village, town by town across Turkey during the summer of 1915.
 Armenians were force-marched under dire conditions, for weeks and months, toward Der-Zor in the Syrian Desert, where most of those surviving the caravans were killed outright or died of starvation, thirst, or disease.